OXID-eSales/country-vat-module/README.md

 If you do not want this value to apply anymore, then simply tick the "delete" box and click save.

 ##Installation
-This module requires a new table in the database: Please run the following SQL command before activating the module:
+This module requires news tables in the database: Please run the following SQL command before activating the module:
 ```SQL
 CREATE TABLE `oxps_country2vat` (
   `OXID` char(32) CHARACTER SET latin1 COLLATE latin1_general_ci NOT NULL COMMENT 'id',